zbdd/tutorial/README.md

 _the fix is good, and the commit FIX is merged into main and becomes the new HEAD, seperately, developer 2 creates another commit to their branch_

 ![image](https://github.com/zbdd/tutorial/assets/3454727/35712455-da3d-46f7-afdc-a93c151b70c2)
-_developer 2 is ready to merge their branch into main, git does a three way merge between the commits FIX, DEV1B and their common ancestor DMG3_
+_developer 2 is ready to merge their branch into main, git does a three way merge between the commits FIX, DEV1B and their common ancestor DMG3 to create the new merge commit DMG4_